LyonsLab/StarBLAST/index.rst

 - CCTools (cctools-7.0.21-x86_64-centos7.tar.gz)

 Put both ncbi-blast+ and CCTools in your home directory.
-Databases need to be downloaded in a personal directory in the home folder.
+BLAST databases need to be downloaded in a <DATABASE> directory in the home folder.

 .. code::